lundegaard/react-union.org/content/docs/union-component/union.md

 ### 3. Writing a route for Hero

-Next, React-union needs to know where is the code for the widget we called as `hero`.
+Next, React Union needs to know where is the code for the widget we called as `hero`.
 So we will write simple object with just 2 properties called `route` (in our case `HeroRoute`):

 ```js